Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Secret Managment/External Secrets/configuration-secretstore.md

 Before deploying a custom secret store you need to fulfill these prerequsits: [**Prerequsits for Secret Store**](../../OpenShift%20Tenants/Tenant%20features/external-secrets.md)

-If there is need to create a custom Secret Store this can be done by creating it your self.
+If there is need to create a custom Secret Store this can be done by creating it yourself.
 The secret store resource definition needs to be created and added to the `resources` section of your application's `kustomization.yml` file.
 This action will deploy the secret store directly to the application's environment.

-- Below is a sample syntax for defining the secret store resource:
+- Below is a sample syntax for defining a SecretStore resource:

 ```yaml title="secret store resource layout"
 apiVersion: external-secrets.io/v1alpha1